-Parallel trenches may be particularly useful in controlling the distribution of fragmentation sizes.
+Parallel trenches may be particularly useful in controlling ignited, it may produce heat and/or change volume.
+The 40 the distribution of fragmentation sizes.
 Unlike with disconnected features, which may be difficult to uniformly pattern across the surface of the glass, parallel lines can be uniformly distributed across the surface of the glass substrate.
 This may change the distribution of the fragmentation sizes such that a higher percentage of glass fragments are at or near a desired size, while the range and standard deviation of the size of individual glass fragments may be smaller.

 In some embodiments, the trenches may be filled with a thermally mismatched filler material to increase the fragmentation size of the glass.
 The filler material may have a larger thermal expansion coefficient than the glass so that it expands and contracts with changing temperatures at an increased rate, and to a larger extent, than the glass itself.
 The material may also have a higher Young's modulus, meaning that the material is more rigid than the glass.
 As the temperature increases, the filler material expands.
 As the filler material expands (and in turn resists the expansion of the glass), it may create a pressure along the walls of the trenches.
 This pressure may change the stress field within the glass substrate, particularly at or near the trench walls, by increasing the residual compressive stresses.
 Accordingly, the fragmentation size of the glass substrate may be increased.
 In some embodiments, the expansion of the filler material may be large enough to cause the glass substrate to fracture.
-This may be intentionally selected to initiate fragmentation of the glass substrate when the glass reaches a current-carrying wire running through it may be fractured when the glass reaches a specific temperature.
+This may be intentionally selected to initiate fragmentation of the glass substrate when the glass reaches a certain temperature.
+For example, a glass substrate with a current-carrying wire running through it may be fractured when the glass reaches a specific temperature.
 This may be used to, e.g., trigger an alarm.

-After determining the etching pattern and filler material at operation 102, a mask may be created according to the etching pattern at operation 104.
+After determining the etching pattern and filler material at operation 102, a mask may be created according to the 5 etching pattern at operation 104.
 The material that the mask is made out of may depend on the etching technique employed.
-For example, if the glass will be etched by submersion in a concentration of buffered hydrofluoric acid, corrosion in hydrofluoric acid.
+For example, if the glass will be etched by submersion in a concentration of buffered hydrofluoric acid, the mask may be made out of a material resistant to 10 corrosion in hydrofluoric acid.

 After creating a mask at operation 104, the mask may be applied to a surface of the glass substrate, and the portions of the substrate not protected by the mask may be etched at operation 106.
 Any method of etching glass may be used.
-For example, the glass may be etched using a liquid ("wet") etching technique, such as by submerging the masked glass in a concentration of hydrofluoric acid.
+15 For example, the glass may be etched using a liquid ("wet") etching technique, such as by submerging the masked glass in a concentration of hydrofluoric acid.
 Glass may also be etched using a plasma ("dry") etching process.
-Dry etching processes that may be employed include ion milling (also known as sputter etching), reactive-ion etching (RIE), and deep reactive-ion etching (DRIE).
+Dry etching processes that may be employed include ion milling (also 20 known as sputter etching), reactive-ion etching (RIE), and deep reactive-ion etching (DRIE).
 In some embodiments, the glass may be etched using a mechanical finishing process, such as by sandblasting or milling.